(646) 525-4235 New York

 Ed has been a frequent speaker and writer on employment and benefits law issues.
 For two years, he was an adjunct professor at Quinnipiac University School of Law, where he taught employment discrimination law.

-Ed received his J.D., summa cum laude, and graduated Valedictorian from Quinnipiac University School of Law (formerly University of Bridgeport) in 1991, where he was an editor for the University of Bridgeport Law Review.
+Ed received his J.D., summa cum laude and as Valedictorian, from Quinnipiac in 1991, where he was an editor for the Law Review.
 In 1987, he received a dual B.S. in industrial and labor relations and managerial law and public policy from Syracuse University (Whitman School of Management).

 Representative Cases